Fato07/viralLoops-form-widget-editor/README.md

    ```
 5. **Setup Database that stores widget Settings**:

    i.
 Connect Prisma to the PlanetScale database.
-The databse url is defined as `DATABASE_URL_PROD` in your `.env file`.
+The databse url is defined as `DATABASE_URL` in your `.env file`.

    ii. now run `npx prisma generate`